NVIDIA/cuda-quantum/Dev_Setup.md

 repository, and configure your preferred IDE for working with Python, C++, MLIR, and LLVM components.
 To install all necessary build and runtime dependencies, please follow the instructions in our [official guide][data_center_install] for building and installing CUDA Quantum from source.
+The guide details how to get a fully featured CUDA Quantum installation that can be deployed on a system other than the one used for the build.
+For development purposes, components/certain prerequisites can be omitted as needed, and additional tools and flags for debugging purposes may be beneficial.

 [data_center_install]:
     https://nvidia.github.io/cuda-quantum/latest/data_center_install.html